 Why Mac Device Management with SCCM?

 Why perform Mac device management with SCCM?
-Most of the enterprise customers are already invested heavily on SCCM for device management.
+Most enterprise customers have already invested heavily in SCCM for device management.
 Does this make sense?

-You might be interested in looking into a real-world scenario of SCCM Mac Device management.
+You might be interested in looking into a real-world SCCM Mac Device management scenario.

 Integration with SCCM

-Integration with SCCM is very straight forward for all the third-party products like Parallels for Mac Management.
-Even the integration experience of other third-part patch management products are also very straight forward.
+Integration with SCCM is very straightforward for all third-party products like Parallels for Mac Management.
+The integration experience of other third-party patch management products is also very straightforward.

-SCCM is a very matured product which has a history of more than 25 years of device management.
-What is the value add for a customer to change the device management solution without any specific ROI (return of investment)?
+What is the value-added of a customer to change the device management solution without any specific ROI (return of investment)?
 Or why do you want an additional tool for Mac Management?

-I don’t see much logic in investing in a new tool for Mac device Management.
+I don’t see much logic in investing in a new Mac device management tool.

 SCCM Skill Set

 You might have around 95% of Windows devices in the organization.
-In most of the organizations, you can easily find SCCM skills to manage entire Windows devices.
+In most organizations, you can easily find SCCM skills to manage entire Windows devices.

-The ideal decision should be not to invest an a new device management tool for Mac devices.
+The ideal decision should be not to invest in a new device management tool for Mac devices.

-So, SCCM admins can easily manage 5% of Mac Devices without investing heavily on Mac Device management skill set people.
+So, SCCM admins can easily manage 5% of Mac Devices without investing heavily in Mac Device management skillset people.

 Additional Infrastructure Requirements